digitaliceland/Straumurinn/README.md

 ## Network Whitelist

 When you are installing Security Server you probably have to do some firewall openings.
-[Network Whitelist](https://github.com/digitaliceland/Straumurinn/blob/master/DOC/Manuals/ig-ss-security_server_install_guide.md) and what ports need to be open is located here.
+[Network Whitelist](https://github.com/digitaliceland/Straumurinn/blob/master/DOC/Manuals/ig-ss-security_server_install_guide.md#231-icelandic-x-road-network-whitelist), [Network Topology](https://github.com/digitaliceland/Straumurinn/blob/master/DOC/Manuals/ig-ss-security_server_install_guide.md#23-network-diagram) and what ports need to be open is located here.